 Transfer course work is evaluated by University Admissions.
 In order to receive credit for any prior college-level course work or competencies (including AP, IB, Cambridge, experiential learning, military), transcripts should be sent to University Admissions no later than the end of the student’s first year of enrollment.
 Prior course work received after the student’s first year of enrollment may not be acceptable for credit.

-Course work completed at institutions that are not regionally accredited but hold national or specialized accreditation recognized by the U.S. Department of Education and/or the Council for Higher Education Accreditation (CHEA) may be considered for transfer credit in consultation with the academic department on a case-by-case basis.
+Course work completed at institutions that are not regionally accredited may be considered for transfer credit in consultation with the academic department on a case-by-case basis.
 If such individual review is requested, the student must submit descriptions and/or syllabi for those courses for which transfer credit is sought.
-In addition to the restrictions above, courses that are not parallel or discipline-compatible with TU courses may not transfer.
+Courses that are not parallel or discipline-compatible with TU courses may not transfer.

 Course work completed at an international institution may also be considered for transfer credit on a case-by-case basis.
 International transcripts should be submitted to one of the following international credential services: WES, ECE, ASCISS.

-Maryland public community college students who have earned AAT degrees (Associate of Arts in Teaching) will be awarded a maximum of 64 transfer credits “without further review,” in accordance with MHEC policy, (toward the articulated education programs) at Towson.
-Students are encouraged to contact the appropriate education department chairperson at their institutions for specific details and program deadlines.
+Maryland public community college students who have earned AAT degrees (Associate of Arts in Teaching) will be awarded a maximum of 64 transfer credits “without further review,” in accordance with MHEC policy, (toward the articulated education programs) at Towson University.
+Students are encouraged to contact the appropriate education department for specific details and program deadlines.

 AP credit is usually awarded on the basis of scores of 3 or above.
 A detailed description of Advanced Placement credit follows under the appropriate heading.
 There is no limit to the number of units that can be earned through AP.